COVID-19 UPDATE: The Harris Center building will be closed to visitors until further notice. Our trails and grounds remain open.

 Uniting People & Science for Conservation

-The Harris Center's citizen science programs train community volunteers to gather ecological data aimed at protecting and restoring wildlife — and wild places — in southwest New Hampshire.
+The Harris Center's community science programs train volunteers to gather ecological data aimed at protecting and restoring wildlife — and wild places — in southwest New Hampshire.

 Salamander Crossing Brigades